imsamgarg/flutter_shortener/README.md

 A Library for generating short links.
 It provides methods to generate/update short links from multiple providers.
-Currently only supports Bit.ly and shorte.st.
+Currently only supports Bit.ly ,shorte.st and TinyUrl.

 More Providers Coming Soon...